Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Curvature, torsion, and functionals

 Up to an overall constant, the symmetric part of the above is $(\KK{2})_{\symm} - (\KK{3})_{\symm}$.
 (By Definition~\ref{defn:K}, this has no $\mb{1}$ component, as expected.)
 Using~\eqref{eq:KK2symm} and~\eqref{eq:KK3symm}, up to lower order terms this is $- \frac{1}{2} \cL_{\Vop T} g - \tRc - \frac{1}{4} F$, yielding the claimed result. \end{proof}

-From the above four propositions, we immediately conclude the following result. \begin{thm} The only independent second order differential invariants of a $\G$-structure coming from $\nab{} T$ which are $3$-forms are the vector fields $\Div T, \, \Div T^t$ and the symmetric $2$-tensors $\cL_{\Vop T} g, \, R g, \, \tRc, \, F$.
-Observe that this list includes as a proper subset the independent second order differential invariants of a $\G$-structure coming from $\tRm$ which are $3$-forms, namely the symmetric $2$-tensors $Rg, \, \tRc, \, F$. \end{thm}
+From the above four propositions, we immediately conclude the following result. \begin{thm} The only independent second-order differential invariants of a $\G$-structure coming from $\nab{} T$ which are $3$-forms are the vector fields $\Div T, \, \Div T^t$ and the symmetric $2$-tensors $\cL_{\Vop T} g, \, R g, \, \tRc, \, F$.
+Observe that this list includes as a proper subset the independent second-order differential invariants of a $\G$-structure coming from $\tRm$ which are $3$-forms, namely the symmetric $2$-tensors $Rg, \, \tRc, \, F$. \end{thm}